 Point solutions can’t solve a systems problem.
 Long Haven Partners acquires proven companies across four critical layers of health-at-home infrastructure, integrates them into one platform, and deploys through established payer channels.

 We are not a startup.
 We are a platform holding company that buys what works and makes it work together.
-Every company in our pipeline has operating history and existing customers.
-The risk is execution — and we have the team for it.

 Amazon, Best Buy, and Teladoc collectively invested over $20 billion into health-at-home.
 They validated the demand with their checkbooks.
 They failed because they built products when the problem demands infrastructure.